TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intunemam-officeapp.md

 <properties
-    pageTitle="MAM without Enrollment policies are not working for any supported Office App for a user" description="MAM without Enrollment policies are not working for any supported Office App for a user" service="microsoft.intune"
+    pageTitle="MAM without enrollment policies are not working for any supported Office App for a user" description="MAM without enrollment policies are not working for any supported Office App for a user" service="microsoft.intune"
     resource="intune"
     authors="JordanWallach"